 90°.
 Using Snell's law, you can calculate Brewster's angle of polarization:

 αB = arctan(n2 / n1)

-n2is the refractive index of the medium which reflects light.
+n2is the refractive index of the medium that reflects light.

 Applications of polarized light

-During bright days, the sunlight can reflect from water or road making us difficult to see.
-The solution to this problem can be found in polarized sunglasses, which use the Brewster's angle principle.
-Most of the reflected sunlight is linearly polarized and therefore can be blocked with appropriately polarized sunglasses.
+On bright days, the sunlight can reflect from water or road, making it difficult for us to see.
+The solution to this problem can be found in polarized sunglasses, which use Brewster's angle principle.
+Most of the reflected sunlight is linearly polarized and, therefore, can be blocked with appropriately polarized sunglasses.

-Phenomenon of polarization by reflection is also used in photography.
-Photographers can remove reflections from transparent surfaces (like water) to see objects beneath it by simply rotating the polarizing filter in the camera.
+We use the phenomenon of polarization by reflection in photography.
+Photographers can remove reflections from transparent surfaces (like water) to see objects beneath them by rotating the camera's polarizing filter.